KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/App-Article.md

 }
 ```

-Your app-specific ``KeyboardApp`` can also resolve other properties that you may need, e.g. to perform keyboard-based dictation.
+Your app-specific ``KeyboardApp`` can also resolve other properties that you may need, e.g. to perform keyboard-based dictation, to enable AI-based next word prediction, etc. See <doc:Dictation-Article> and <doc:Autocomplete-Article> and <doc:AI-Article> for more information.

 > Important: The ``KeyboardApp``'s ``KeyboardApp/locales`` collection is only meant to describe which locales you *want* to use in your app and keyboard.
 It will be capped to the number of locales that your KeyboardKit Pro license includes.

 ## Keyboard App View

-The ``KeyboardAppView`` view can be used as the root view of a keyboard app target, to set up everything needed to use KeyboardKit.
+The ``KeyboardAppView`` view can be used as the root view of a keyboard app target, to set up everything needed to use KeyboardKit for a certain ``KeyboardApp``:

-To use it, just wrap your app's root view in a  ``KeyboardAppView`` and pass in your app-specific ``KeyboardApp`` value:

 ```swift
 @main